Zir0-93/zir0-93.github.io/_posts/2019-02-25-object-oriented-microservices-migration.md

 description: Even with the best solution architects, developers, and financial resources available, an application's microservices migration journey will be a nightmare if the code not object oriented to some degree.
 excerpt_separator: <!--more-->
 ---
 **All monoliths are not created equal**.
-Even with the best solution architects, developers, and financial resources available, a legacy application's microservices transformation journey will be a nightmare if the code is *not object-oriented* to some degree.
+Even with the best solution architects, developers, and financial resources available, a legacy application's microservices transformation journey will be a nightmare if the code is *not object-oriented*.
 <!--more-->

 Wanting to benefit from scalability and cost-efficiency of cloud technologies, organizations are increasingly migrating their monolithic applications to microservices and serverless based architectures.
 Due to the nature of typical monoliths however, this migration is often a long and difficult process.